yehoshuadimarsky/bcpandas/README.md

 In [1]: import pandas as pd
    ...: import numpy as np
    ...:
-   ...: from bcpandas import SqlCreds, to_sql, read_sql
+   ...: from bcpandas import SqlCreds, to_sql

 In [2]: creds = SqlCreds(
    ...:     'my_server',